Home

 King of the Mountain

-As the game has seven "belay points" with room for minimum one question, we recommend adding 1-3 questions per point, meaning 7-21 questions in total.
+The game features seven “belay points”, each with space for one or more questions.
+We recommend adding 1–3 questions per point, for a total of 7–21 questions per game.